- Quick links

 - Healthwise Solutions

 Second-hand cigarette smoke is bad for everyone, but it's especially harmful to babies and children, because they breathe more quickly than adults and their immune systems are not yet fully developed.
-In Quebec, 1 person out of 4 still allows smoking in the home and nearly 25% of smokers will smoke in the car in the presence of children under the age of 16.
+Yet, according to a Léger survey (2017), 1 out of 4 parents who smoke still tolerates the use of tobacco in the home and 17% in the car when children are present.

-In response to these troubling statistics, Capsana launched Smoke-Free Family in 2007, a public awareness campaign about the health dangers of second-hand smoke, particularly for children.
+These troubling statistics warrant another initiative by Capsana: Smoke-Free Family, a public awareness campaign launched in 2007, about the health dangers of second-hand smoke, particularly for children.

-The campaign invites parents and future parents to take a positive step to protect their children's health (even in the womb) by making their home and car smoke-free areas.
-Even outside, in a park or while walking, second-hand smoke, Smoke-Free Family reminds that around children and pregnant women, we don't smoke.
+The campaign invites parents and future parents to take a positive step to protect their children's health (even during pregnancy) by making their home and car smoke-free zones.
+Even when outside, in a park or while walking, second-hand smoke, Smoke-Free Family reminds that around children and pregnant women, we don't smoke.

 Smoke-Free Family is supported by a multiplatform promotional and media strategy that aims to educate families about the toxic effects of second-hand smoke.
 The campaign is presented in partnership with a network of public and private organizations, including Quebec's Directions régionales de santé publique, which distribute our promotional material.